Coati Enrichment

 Interns accepted into this program will:

-• Gain hands-on animal husbandry experience in a zoological setting in Lands of Change: Australia and Beyond or Ambassador Animals/Barnyard.
+• Gain hands-on animal husbandry experience in a zoological and receive feedback from supervisors and work alongside Zoo professionals.

 • Clean and maintain animal habitats.

-• Assist keepers with preparing and delivering animal diets.
+• Assist keepers with preparing and delivering animal diets and daily animal enrichment.

 • Learn record-keeping protocols.